sabegg2/Project3/README.md

 - The data is stored in and extracted from a PostgreSQL database.

-- The project contains three JavaScript libraries that we did not cover in class (pg, express, and cors).
+- The project contains three JavaScript libraries that we did not cover in class (pg, express, cors, and SweetAlert2).

 - The project dataset has 2344 records (raw data has many more).

-- The project includes user-driven interaction since the user can select which metric (wind speed, wind direction, temperature) to view via a dropdown, and the JavaScript-powered visualizations can be zoomed into with Plotly tools.
+- The project includes user-driven interaction since the user can select which metric (wind speed, wind direction, temperature) to view via radio buttons, as well as filter by wind speed (all wind speeds, or all wind speeds greater than 1 m/s) via radio buttons.
+The user can also click on the buttons to read more about 2D and 3D anemometers.
+Plus, the JavaScript-powered visualizations can be zoomed into with Plotly tools.

 - Each of the visualizations (timeseries scatterplot, histogram, and regression scatterplot) includes three views corresponding to the three different metrics (wind speed, wind direction, temperature).